htdebeer/pandocomatic/index.md

 ### Defining a template

-An *external pandocomatic template* is defined in the `templates` section of a *pandocomatic configuration file*.
+An *external pandocomatic template* is defined in the `templates` property of a *pandocomatic configuration file*.
 For example, in the following YAML code, the template `webpage` is defined:

 ``` {.yaml}